 By and large, however, senior travellers simply want to get to their destination as quickly and comfortably as possible.
 If that describes you, then make sure to familiarize yourself with the best airlines and redemption sweet spots for convenient direct flights out of North America.

-For example, you can use Aeroplan points to book direct flights in business class from North America to most parts of the world.
+For example, you can use Aeroplan points to book non-stop flights in business class from North America to most parts of the world.
 While you’ll always have the most destinations to choose from when flying with Air Canada or United, you can also try out some other excellent airlines, including:

 - Air New Zealand